 Why are these trends “bad” and “worse”?
 And what does all this have to do with focus you might wonder?
 The answer is “distraction“.
-No matter how well you train your concentration muscle, even a superhuman can’t withstand all these free temptations without some help.
+No matter how well you train your concentration muscles, even a superhuman can’t fight these free temptations without some help.
 Which brings us to another, deeper level of asking “Why can I not stay focused?“.
 Asking for help is where the real trouble starts.
 Most of us know we are too distracted these days, but we feel weak, immature or simply uncomfortable to admit we need a bit of assistance here.
-“Surely I can withstand the pull of Facebook by myself, it’s just a website?!
+“Surely I can fight the pull of Facebook by myself, it’s just a website?!
 OK, I checked it twenty times today, but tomorrow I will definitely be stronger.”
-Replace Facebook by whatever digital distraction rocks your boat, whether that’s email, Candy Crush or Snapchat, and most of us will have said something along those lines to ourselves in the past, me included.
+Replace Facebook with whatever digital distraction rocks your boat, whether that’s email, Candy Crush or Snapchat, and most of us will have said something along those lines to ourselves in the past, me included.

 If you feel childish or guilty for admitting you need help in this area, consider the following: this battle is not you versus your computer, or even you against that silly game.
 You’re up against thousands and thousands of people who are working to keep you distracted for as long as possible.